lagrangedao/go-computing-provider/README.md

 ## Start the Computing Provider
-You can run computing-provider using the following command:
+You can run `computing-provider` using the following command
 ```bash
 export CP_PATH=xxx
 nohup computing-provider run >> cp.log 2>&1 &
 ```

 ## CLI of Computing Provider
-* Check the current list of tasks running on CP, display detailed information for tasks using `-v` :
+* Check the current list of tasks running on CP, display detailed information for tasks using `-v`
 ```
 computing-provider task list
 ```
-* Retrieve detailed information for a specific task using `space_uuid` :
+* Retrieve detailed information for a specific task using `space_uuid`
 ```
 computing-provider task get [space_uuid]
 ```
-* Delete mismatched or failed tasks by `space_uuid`:
+* Delete task by `space_uuid`
 ```
 computing-provider task delete [space_uuid]
 ```

 ## Getting Help

-For usage questions or issues reach out to the Filswan team either in the [Discord channel](https://discord.gg/3uQUWzaS7U) or open a new issue here on GitHub.
+For usage questions or issues reach out to the Swan team either in the [Discord channel](https://discord.gg/3uQUWzaS7U) or open a new issue here on GitHub.

 ## License